thunkable/docs-thunkable-com/thunkable-for-android/test-your-app.md

 One of Thunkable's coolest features is the ability to change and update your app in real-time.
 Not even hard-core developers have this super power.

 ![](https://thunkable.com/explore/img/WifiA.png)

 ---

-### Step 1.
-[Click this link](https://play.google.com/store/apps/details?id=com.thunkable.appinventor.aicompanion3&hl=en) to install the Thunkable Live app on your phone {#step-1-install-the-thunkable-live-app-on-your-phone}
+### 1 /  [Click this link](https://play.google.com/store/apps/details?id=com.thunkable.appinventor.aicompanion3&hl=en) to install the Thunkable Live app on your phone {#step-1-install-the-thunkable-live-app-on-your-phone}

 After downloading, step though the the instructions to install the Thunkable app on your device.
 You need to install the Thunkable app only once, and then leave it on your phone or tablet for whenever you use Thunkable.

 ---

-### Step 2.
-Connect both your computer and your device to the same WiFi Network {#step-2-connect-both-your-computer-and-your-device-to-the-same-wifi-network}
+### 2 / Connect both your computer and your device to the same WiFi Network {#step-2-connect-both-your-computer-and-your-device-to-the-same-wifi-network}

 The Thunkable Android app will automatically show you the app you are building, but only if your computer \(running Thunkable\) and your Android device \(running the Thunkable app\) are connected to the same WiFi Network.

 ---

-### Step 3.
-Open a Thunkable project and connect it to your device {#step-3-open-a-thunkable-project-and-connect-it-to-your-device}
+### 3 / Open a Thunkable project and connect it to your device {#step-3-open-a-thunkable-project-and-connect-it-to-your-device}

 Go to Thunkable and open a project \(or create a new one -- use\_Apps &gt; Create New App\_and give your project a name\).